richteambs/maint-window-action/docs/DevelopingAndReleasing.md

 Your action is now published! :rocket:

-At this point, it's a good idea to create or update the major version tag, e.g. `v1`.
-This is currently a manual task, but automation will be added shortly.
+At this point, automation will create or update the major version tag, e.g. `v1`.
 The process is described in the action versioning [documentation](https://github.com/actions/toolkit/blob/master/docs/action-versioning.md).